| RPM | Floor (%) | Knee (%) | Locked | Learn °F | Last seen |

 In Float, the voltage loop holds the battery at the lower Float Voltage.
 After the Minimum Float Time has elapsed, the system monitors for voltage sag or sustained discharge current.
 If either condition persists for the Rebulk Debounce Time, or if Float Duration expires, Bulk charging restarts — subject to SoC blocking if SoC data is available.
 If Use Float is Off, the system skips Float entirely and enters Idle after Absorption, charging again only when rebulk criteria are met.

 Independent Protection Layers: Several fast-response protections sit outside the three-loop cascade and act on raw sensor readings without filter lag.
 Fast OV (Groups 1 and 2) caps current immediately when raw battery voltage runs above a margin below the charging target.
-Load Dump protection caps current when a sustained battery-current rise rate is detected, catching FET disconnect or load drop events.
-Group 3 (iExcess) bleeds the voltage-loop integrator if current overshoots, killing the cause rather than just the symptom.
+Load Dump protection (Group 4) caps current when a sustained battery-current rise rate is detected, catching FET disconnect or load drop events.
+The over-current detector (iExcess, Group 3) caps the current ceiling when measured alternator current overshoots the commanded setpoint — with a strict regime near the voltage target and a looser one in bulk — and collapses the voltage-loop integrator at the same time so it can't immediately re-demand the excess.
+Its trip threshold is not a single fixed number: it is max(floor, percent·commanded current, ceiling), so the percentage term rides up with the commanded current — tight at low current (catches real over-current sooner) and looser under heavy output (tolerates the larger legitimate ripple that comes with load) — while the floor guards the low-command case and the ceiling caps it.
+You set those in Protections; the commissioning wizard measures the ripple and plots it against your thresholds so you can check them, but never sets them for you.
 None of these depend on the control loops being active — they are always armed.

 Stability and Recovery: All mode transitions are bumpless — both the output current loop integrator and the voltage loop integrator are seeded to the operating point before the new mode takes over, so transitions never produce a setpoint step.
 If the temperature sensor goes stale, the temperature loop holds its last penalty value and re-enters smoothly when fresh data returns rather than snapping back.
 Anti-windup keeps the temperature integrator parked near any tighter non-thermal constraint when thermals are not the binding limit, so the penalty can climb the instant temperature demands it.
 A hardware-level shutdown path (GPIO4) provides two independent escape hatches: immediate cut for critical conditions (temperature critically over limit, hard fault) and a controlled ramp-then-cut for sustained warning-level conditions.
 GPIO4 protection remains active regardless of loop state.
 Any fault that interrupts charging restarts from Bulk when charging resumes, never mid-cycle.